amit9838/mousam/README.md

 </div>

 ## Features
-* See weather with dynamically changing gradient-based background according to current weather conditions
+* See weather with dynamically changing gradient-based background according to current weather condition
 * See today, tomorrow and 5-day forcasts
 * See conditions in metric or imperial systems
 * Option to use Personal API Key